Moving functions

 Moving average formula column in the table

-A box displaying the moving average within the entire table will appear at the bottom.
+A chart displaying the moving average will appear at the bottom.

 Calculate a moving sum of a unique count